karla-cepeda/Dissertation/Code/README.md

 # Explorationa and Modelling

 Files that are not using this architecture, but access the data through the layer data_access, are:
-- analysis_process.ipybn
+- analysis_process.ipybn ==> contains code used to explore the irish tweets already labelled.
-- exploration_process.ipybn
+- exploration_process.ipybn ==> contains code to create graphs and visualizations to explore irish tweets.
-- exploration_labelling_process.ipybn
+- exploration_labelling_process.ipybn ==> contains code to create graphs and visualizations to explore data.
-- modelling_process.ipybn
+- modelling_process.ipybn ==> contains the process done to create model.